A Call to Lay Ministry

 To assist you on your discernment journey, this page offers some options for those seeking more specific lay ministries within the church.
 Please continue to listen carefully to the calling of God in your life as you consider these different ministry roles.

-Licensed Minister
+Licensed Ministry

-Eucharistic Ministry
+Licensed Eucharistic Ministry

 Lay Micro-Certification